AdorableRedPanda/panda-utils/README.md

 ### naiveClone
-clones primitives by value - functions by reference, creates new array with clones of items, creates new object with clones of values
+clones primitives by value - functions by reference, creates new array with clones of items, creates new object with clones of values.

 ### deepMerge
 takes two arguments for merge, returns clone of second if arguments cannot be merged.